 How to measure a room with extra areas

-If all this sounds like too much, pop your name and address into our simple online form and arrange an appointment for our free measuring service.
+If you’d rather leave it to an expert, just pop your name in our simple online form and arrange an appointment for our free measuring service.
 We’re guaranteed to be fast and accurate.
 Less waste means less overall cost!

-Like with measuring, getting the right kit to fit your carpet is another important consideration.
+Before you get started, make sure you have the right kit!
+It's best to be prepared for whatever you might come across once you start lifting your old carpet and ensure that you can finish the job.
 Many of the tools you may already have in your toolbox and most DIY outlets will sell everything else.
 Tools you might need include:

 • Knee pads

 • Tape measure

 • 3mm hardboard sheets

 • Pipe and cable detector

 • Hack saw

 • Craft or Stanley knife